 Contact info for local bands.
-If you would like your band listed, fill out the form
+If you would like your band listed, please fill out the band listing form.

 Caroline Oakley and the Old Time Highway